Scaarus/nativedb/physics/AttachRopeToEntity.md

 Attach rope to an entity.
 Entity needs to be physical.

-Pass 0 to componentPart if no parts exist or want to attach the rope to the main objectpart
+Pass 0 to componentPart if no parts exist or want to attach the rope to the main object/part